 In June 2020, the Burlington City Council voted to reduce the BPD's sworn-officer staffing, by attrition, from 105 to 74.
 An officer exodus followed, but the BPD is working hard to rebuild.
 Our Recruitment Officer, Corporal Carolyn Erwin, and our Recruitment Coordinator Anhad Bajwa (pictured, left and top right) have done everything from job fairs to social media to online recruiting, and have been seeing a lot of success.

-The BPD began 2023 with 61 sworn officers and ended the year with 69.
+We hired 15 sworn officers in 2023, the most in more than two decades.
+Accounting for retirements and resignations, the BPD began 2023 with 61 sworn officers and ended the year with 69.
 This includes two lateral officers (i.e., experienced officers from out-of-state agencies) and two officers who had left the BPD but chose to return.